499602D2/tg-launchbot/readme.md

 	- [x] Add "More info" button
 		- [x] Implement for description
 		- [ ] Implement for reuse information
-- [ ] Remove manual time zone feature to reduce complexity
+- [x] Remove manual time zone feature to reduce complexity
 - [ ] Purge log-files when they become too large
 	- Also, be smarter about telebot's logging

 ### Nice-to-haves before 3.0.0
 - [x] Notify admin on any processing failure
 	- [x] Telegram
+- [x] Allow postpone notifications to be disabled

 ### Future: 3.1 and onwards
 - [ ] Handle window starts/ends